Planning Application Submitted to Shropshire County Council for a New Barn Conversion in Ellesmere.

 “It is considered that because of the need to create an independent self-supporting structure within the existing building this demonstrates and confirms that the existing building is in fact not capable of being converted.
 It is therefore considered that the proposed conversion of the building to a residential use falls outside the scope of the permitted development set out in Class Q of the Town and Country Planning (General Permitted Development) Order 2015”.

-The structural report confirms that the building is in a good condition and structurally capable of being converted.
+The submitted structural report confirmed that the building is in a good condition and structurally capable of being converted.
 The submitted plans show that the existing walls, comprising of concrete blockwork would be retained as part of the conversion and that none of them require structural repairs or replacement.
 Where

 the building currently has timber cladding this will be replaced with new brickwork.
-The Council howver found that the level of new building workls required meant gthe building could not e classed as a conversion even though all other elements of the planning assessment were found to be accpetable.
+The Council howver found that the level of new building workls required meant the building could not be classed as a conversion even though all other elements of the planning assessment were found to be accpetable.

 This then led to the applicants submitting an Appeal to the Planning Inpsectorate in Bristol.
 The Inspector in charge of the case found in favour of gthe proposal as shown by the following extracts from the Appeal decision: